mattjw/sparkql/README.md

 dframe.withColumn("city_name", path_col(Conference.city.name))
 ```

 Here's a summary of `sparkql`'s features.
-See below for more
-information!

 - Automated field naming: The attribute name of a field as it appears
   in its `Struct` is (by default) used as its field name.
 This name can